phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zend_resources.rst

 The Resource type: zend_resource
 ================================

-Even though PHP could really get rid of the "resource" type, because :doc:`custom object storage <./classes_objects/custom_object_storage>` allows to build a PHP representation of any abstract kind of data, that resource type still exists in the current version of PHP, and you may need to deal with it.
+Even though PHP could really get rid of the "resource" type, because custom object storage allows to build a PHP representation of any abstract kind of data, that resource type still exists in the current version of PHP, and you may need to deal with it.

-If you need to create resources, we really would like to push you not to, but instead use objects and their :doc:`custom storage <./classes_objects/custom_object_storage>` management.
+If you need to create resources, we really would like to push you not to, but instead use objects and their custom storage management.
 Objects is the PHP type that can embed anything of any type.
 However, for historical reasons, PHP still knows about that special type "Resource", and still makes use of it in its heart or in some extensions.
 Let's see that type together.
 Beware however, it is really cryptic and suffers from a long past history, so don't be surprised about its design especially when reading the source code